advaitbuilds/advaitbuilds.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: A litte about me
+subtitle: A "little" about me
 ---

-I am Advait Marathe , If you were to ask my to describe myself in one sentence :
+I am Advait Marathe , If you were to ask me to describe myself in one sentence , it would not be possible but I'll try to be brief , I'm a tech nerd who likes to think out of the box , take paths most fear from taking and challenge norms most don't challenge :

-- I rock a great mustache
+## My Hobbies (Tech Related)

+I love building stuff weather be software or hardware , Everything I build is Built with purpose.

+I also break stuff (not actually) , in the sense that I'm a curious person by nature so I take things apart to see how it works , then try to put it back in one piece

+## Other Hobbies of mine

+While Tech is a BIG chunk of my life ,  I have other interests like:

+  - Reading Books , from novels to self-help books , I read it all :)
-- I'm extremely loyal to my family
+  - Listening to music

-What else do you need?

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+  - Playing badminton